-These four muscles act in a coordinated fashion to stabilize the head of the humerus on the shallow glenoid fossa and promote structural integrity of the joint.
-Along with its role as a stabilizer, the actions associated with supraspinatus are abduction of the humerus, and it may contribute weakly to lateral rotation of the humerus.
-The supraspinatus, as the most frequently torn rotator cuff muscle, has been the subject of extensive research.
+These four muscles act in a coordinated fashion to stabilize the head of the humerus on the shallow glenoid fossa and promote the structural integrity of the joint.
+Along with its role as a stabilizer, the actions associated with supraspinatus are abduction of the humerus, and it may contribute weakly to the lateral rotation of the humerus.
+As the most frequently torn rotator cuff muscle, the supraspinatus has been the subject of extensive research.
 Much is known, yet much is left to learn about this small but important muscle.

 Structure and Function

-The architecture of the supraspinatus muscle has undergone description in multiple ways from fusiform to circumpennate.
-A more detailed analysis of the structure through MRI study reveals the complexity of the architecture.
+The architecture of the supraspinatus muscle has been described in multiple ways, from fusiform to circumpennate.
+A more detailed analysis of the structure through MRI studies reveals the complexity of the architecture.
 In 1993, the supraspinatus was described as including anterior and posterior muscle bellies.
 Further research has demonstrated that the two bellies differ in function.
 Roh et al. described the structure of the supraspinatus muscle and found that the tendon of the anterior belly as thicker and more tubular in structure whereas the posterior tendon was flatter and wider in each of the 25 embalmed cadaveric shoulders they examined.
-They determined the ratio between the mean anterior and posterior muscle belly physiologic cross-sectional area to be 2.45:1.
-Furthermore, the authors noted the ratio for the tendon cross-sectional area for the anterior and posterior bellies to be 0.9:1.
-This ratio indicates the greater muscle mass in the anterior belly exerts its force through a smaller cross-sectional area of the tendon in comparison to the posterior belly.
+They determined the ratio between the mean anterior and posterior muscle belly physiologic cross-sectional area to be 2.45 to 1.
+Furthermore, the authors noted the ratio for the tendon cross-sectional area for the anterior and posterior bellies to be 0.9 to 1.
+This ratio indicates that the greater muscle mass in the anterior belly exerts its force through a smaller cross-sectional area of the tendon than the posterior belly.

 Roh et al. defined the structure to the anterior belly as fusiform with an origin entirely from the supraspinous fossa.
 The anterior belly contained an internal tendon which forms a tendinous core into which the muscle fibers insert.
 The internal tendon thickened into a tubular structure as it became extra-muscular.
 The tendon from the anterior belly supplies forty percent of the overall width of the external tendon.
 The posterior belly differed in structure from the anterior belly and is described as unipennate; a structure is less compatible with the generation of large contractile loads.
 The posterior belly was more of a strap-like (Vahlensieck) muscle, with an origin from the spine of the scapula and neck of the glenoid and was devoid of an internal tendinous core.

 The development of the muscles of the pectoral girdle and upper limb bud have separate sources of origin.
-The scapula and muscles that attach to the medial border of the scapula are derived from para-axially located somites whereas the majority of the limb bud structures of the upper limb are derived from lateral plate mesoderm which develops opposite somites 8-10.
-Additionally, the connective tissue which encompasses the entire pectoral girdle and maintains the integrity of the structure with the axial skeleton is continuous with the connective tissue of the limb and superficial tissues of the thoracic region.
+The scapula and muscles that attach to the medial border of the scapula are derived from para-axially located somites, whereas most of the limb bud structures of the upper limb are derived from lateral plate mesoderm which develops opposite somites 8 to 10.
+Additionally, the connective tissue, which encompasses the entire pectoral girdle and maintains the integrity of the structure with the axial skeleton, is continuous with the connective tissue of the limb and superficial tissues of the thoracic region.

 Blood Supply and Lymphatics